 This 2020 Australian human study investigated methods of measuring sulforaphane plasma compounds:

-“A simplified methodology to allow high-throughput LC–MS [Liquid Chromatography-Mass Spectrometry] analysis of plasma samples for the measurement of sulforaphane and its metabolites is described.
-Analysis time is greatly reduced by employing fast chromatography and simple plasma extraction procedure.”
+“A simplified methodology to allow high-throughput LC–MS [Liquid Chromatography-Mass Spectrometry] analysis of plasma samples for measurement of sulforaphane and its metabolites is described.
+Analysis time is greatly reduced by employing fast chromatography and simple plasma extraction procedure.

-The mean peak of combined metabolites from our study (0.9 and 1 μM) using 120 mg of broccoli seed extract (~32 mg of SFN) was similar to work by Fahey et al. who investigated the pharmacokinetics of 350 mg of purified broccoli seed powder (mean 1.3 μM ± 0.5 μM), though our dose was almost three-times less.
-The pharmacokinetic profiles of our study mirrored those of Fahey et al. in that excretion was complete 8 hrs after consumption.
+Mean peak of combined metabolites from our study (0.9 and 1 μM) using 120 mg of broccoli seed extract (~32 mg of SFN) was similar to work by Fahey et al. who investigated pharmacokinetics of 350 mg of purified broccoli seed powder (mean 1.3 μM ± 0.5 μM), though our dose was almost three-times less.
+Pharmacokinetic profiles of our study mirrored those of Fahey et al. in that excretion was complete 8 hrs after consumption.
 Our intervention peaked slightly later (~2hrs), than that of Fahey (~1 hr), likely due to our use of a capsule rather than liquid.”

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7070302/ “Measuring Sulforaphane and Its Metabolites in Human Plasma: A High Throughput Method”

-The study was thin on comparing their 2-person results to previous work.
-I filled in other comparables from Broccoli or Sulforaphane: Is It the Source or Dose That Matters?
+This study was thin on comparing their n=2 results to previous work.
+Here are comparables from Broccoli or Sulforaphane: Is It the Source or Dose That Matters?